 In the chapters that follow, we provide context for the rural and industrial land evaluations, and describe their planned design in further detail.
 In Chapter II, we describe the Rural Land Activity and Industrial Land Activity, and give an overview of their program logic.
 In Chapter III, we review the existing literature on the impacts of land reform; land titling and formalization; and industrial zone financing, development, and operations.
-In Chapter IV, we outline the research questions the evaluation designs and data sources that will enable us to answer these questions.
+In Chapter IV, we outline the research questions the evaluation is designed to answer and provide an overview of the quantitative and qualitative evaluation designs and data sources that will enable us to answer these questions.
 In Chapters V and VI, we discuss the design for the Rural Land Activity and the Industrial Land Activity.
 We conclude in Chapter VII with a discussion of several evaluation administration-related issues, including institutional review board (IRB) requirements, the data anonymization process, our dissemination plan, evaluation team roles and responsibilities, and a timeline and budget for the remaining work.